About Mercury Groups

 Users are associated with groups and may have varying permissions within each group; it is possible to have different roles in different groups.
 All Mercury users are members of one or more groups (at a minimum, your major affiliation plus the Hg Training group).

-Consult the groups directory to request membership from a group's manager.
-If none of the existing groups apply to your needs, please use the Group Request form to submit a request for a new group, or the Update Group information form to send correct managers for a group.
+Consult the groups directory (login to Mercury required) to request membership from a group's manager.
+If none of the existing groups apply to your needs, please use the Group Request form to submit a request for a new group, or the support form to request an ownership update for an existing group.

 A tutorial is available for managing group memberships in Mercury.